 Having your home professionally treated afterward will get rid of the insects that escaped the deadly fog.

-5. Only treating pets for fleas and ticks.
+5. Only treating pets for pests

 6. Pest Traps